Home and History

-In 1975Dick Bakker composed, arranged and conducted the winning song of the Eurovision Song Contest “Dinge Dong” for Teach Inn, with worldwide sales of more than six million sound carriers.
-In 1977, he wrote the tribute “I Remember Elvis Presley” with Eddy Ouwens for Danny Mirror.
-More than 2 million copies of this international hit were distributed.
+In 1975Dick Bakker composed, arranged and conducted the winning song of the Eurovision Song Contest “Dinge Dong” for Teach Inn. (worldwide sales of more than six million sound carriers).
+In 1977 he wrote the tribute “I Remember Elvis Presley” with Eddy Ouwens for Danny Mirror (More than 2 million copies of this international hit were distributed).

-He composed, arranged, conducted and produced a large number of albums that were awarded gold and platinum, such as for the “De Gevleugelde Vrienden ” with Pieter van Vollenhoven and Louis van Dijk, with Chris Hinze, Thijs van Leer, Jan Vayne, Han de Vries, Toots Thielemans and many others.
+He has composed, arranged, conducted and produced a large number of albums that were awarded gold and platinum, such as for the “De Gevleugelde Vrienden ” with Pieter van Vollenhoven and Louis van Dijk, with Chris Hinze, Thijs van Leer, Jan Vayne, Han de Vries, Toots Thielemans and many others.